 CNA Job Description for Resumes

+See this?
 It’s not enough to give a monotonous, basic list of CNA duties.

 To captivate the hiring doctor, RN, LPN, or LVN, give detailed bullet points of your job responsibilities, customize it for this particular position, and include quantifiable wins.

 Focus on accomplishments.
 Most office assistants, CNAs, waiters, waitresses and others send lists with job titles and the job-candidate's job description.
 Hiring managers either know your job description or they can look it up online.
 They cannot look up your accomplishments in the job.
 What kinds of patients did you serve as a CNA?
 How many did you care for each day?